24/7 Chat and Text capabilities added to National Human Trafficking Hotline

 How does the office support the Statewide Human Trafficking Task Force?

-Along with Catholic Charities of Louisville, the office received a federal grant in 2016, the first Department of Justice grant ever awarded to a Kentucky agency to address human trafficking.
+The office received a federal grant in 2016, the first Department of Justice grant ever awarded to a Kentucky agency to address human trafficking.
 The federal grant provides support to the Statewide Human Trafficking Task Force in its efforts to develop a process for collecting and interpreting data on human trafficking and model protocols for victim-centered response, investigation and prosecution of these cases.
 The funding allowed a specially-trained human trafficking investigator to be hired.

 What type of training does the office provide to prevent human trafficking?